Missing information?

 He volunteered for the Air Corps of the Army of the United States in New York City, New York on 20 October 1942.

-On the way to the target, the group was attacked and the pilot decided to turn back.
-It crashed in Baalder, The Netherlands, close to the farm of the Reinders family.
-Because the airplane hadn't dropped his bombs, a certain amount of them exploded which completely destroyed the farm and caused a lot of windows of other houses to break.
+On the way to the target, the group was attacked, and the pilot decided to turn back.
+It crashed in Baalder, the Netherlands, close to the farm of the Reinders family.
+Because the airplane hadn't dropped its bombs, a certain number of them exploded, which completely destroyed the farm and caused a lot of windows of other houses to break.

 Five crew members were killed.
 They were initially buried at the cemetery of Nijenstede in Hardenberg.

-Four of the surviving crew members were taken prisoner, short after they landed.
-One crew member, Clement F. Leone evaded capture until he was arrested in Belgium in July 1944.
+Four of the surviving crew members were taken prisoner shortly after they landed.
+One crew member, Clement F. Leone, evaded capture until he was arrested in Belgium in July 1944.

 Source of information: Raf Dyckmans, Terry Hirsch, Erna Potgieter, www.wwiimemorial.com, www.archives.gov, www.fold3.com - MACR, 1930 US Census, Headstone and Internment Record